Thermodynamic-Limit Evidence for Chiral Superconductivity Induced by Doping Chiral Topological Phases: Additional numerical data

-where $E$ scales linearly with $1/\xi^{3}$ and $M$ with $1/\xi$, respectively.
-The accurate variational data extrapolates to negative $M$ at $U=20$, indicating a non-magnetic CSL phase.
+where $M$ scales linearly with $1/\xi$.
+Magnetization for different $U$ values appears in Fig.~\ref{fig:SM_mag_a}.
+The data extrapolates to negative $M$ at $U=20$, indicating a non-magnetic CSL phase.
 The finite-$D$ magnetization suggests proximity to a gapless critical point, similar to gapless spin liquids~\cite{liao2017gapless} where symmetry breaking can lower energy in restricted variational spaces.
-This highlights the importance of full variational optimization: a simple-update incorrectly yields a magnetic order and overestimated $M$ [Fig.~\ref{fig:Magnetic_transition}(a)-(b)].

-Magnetization for different $U$ values appears in Fig.~\ref{fig:Magnetic_transition}(c).
-At $U=20$, magnetization scales negatively, while at $U=25,30,35$, it scales to a positive value at $1/\xi\rightarrow 0$ limit, which increases with $U$.
+While at $U=25,30,35$, $M$ scales to a positive value at $1/\xi\rightarrow 0$ limit, which increases with $U$.
 The magnetic critical point is identified as $U_{c_2}\approx 22.5$ roughly consistent with estimates from the effective $J-J_{\chi}$ spin model~\cite{gong2017global,wietek2017chiral,kuhlenkamp2024chiral,divic2025anyon}.
-These results confirm the CSL as a robust phase for a wide parameter regime in thermodynamic limit in the Hofstadter-Hubbard model, contrasting with the narrow CSL regime in the standard triangular Hubbard model~\cite{szasz2020chiral,chen2022quantum,tocchio2021hubbard}.
+These results confirm the CSL as a robust phase for a wide parameter regime in thermodynamic limit in the Hofstadter-Hubbard model.

-{\bf \emph{Chiral superconductivity at finite hole doping.}}~We now investigate possible SC in the lightly hole-doped regime near the Mott transition $U_{c_1}$.
-To efficiently simulate finite-$\delta$ states, we adopt $\rm{SU}(2)$ symmetric $2\times 2$ iPESS ansatz, and take optimized solutions at half-filling as initial states for gradient optimization.
-Under the original gauge of Ref.~\cite{kuhlenkamp2024chiral} with a $2\times 1$ unit cell, iPESS solutions exhibit staggered NN pairing along $y$, yielding $2\times 2$ periodicity.
-For comparison with previous DMRG studies~\cite{kuhlenkamp2024chiral,divic2024chiral,gallegos2025quantum,divic2025anyon,chen2025topological,kuhlenkamp2025robust}, we perform a gauge transformation to a $C_6$ symmetric imaginary gauge with a $2\times 2$ unit cell~\cite{SM}.

-The typical NN pairing pattern $\Delta_i(\mathbf{r})=\langle c_{\mathbf{r},\uparrow}^{\dagger}c_{\mathbf{r}+\mathbf{e}_i,\downarrow}^{\dagger} - c_{\mathbf{r},\downarrow}^{\dagger}c_{\mathbf{r}+\mathbf{e}_i,\uparrow}^{\dagger} \rangle/\sqrt{2}$ is shown in Fig.~\ref{fig:SC}(a), where the bond thickness is proportional to square root of pairing amplitude $\sqrt{|\Delta|}$.
-Phases on NN bonds exhibit uniform anticlockwise $+1$ winding.
-As indicated in the phase diagram [Fig.~\ref{fig:sketch}(d)], this pattern is universal across a broad $U$-$\delta$ range, consistent with pair-pair correlations of numerical simulations in the canonical ensemble~\cite{divic2025anyon,chen2025topological,kuhlenkamp2025robust}.
-Upon reducing doping and approaching $U = U_{c_1}$, the NN pairing undergoes a crossover [Fig.~\ref{fig:SC}(b)] with a non-$C_6$-symmetric distribution of pairing phases, eventually developing uniform SC with clockwise $-1$ winding at very low doping $\delta < 0.01$ [Fig.~\ref{fig:SC}(c)].
-The clockwise $-1$ winding SC phase shares similar scalar spin chirality and entanglement spectrum with both the CSL phase and the anti-clockwise $+1$ winding SC phase.
-The microscopic origin and physical implications of this winding-number reversal remain open questions and warrant further investigation.